Canada’s Next Medical Marijuana Licensed Producer

 The company has swung into production at its 14,500-square foot First Access Medical facility, located near Hamilton, Ontario, and is expanding cultivation.
 Beleave is currently adding a 66,000 square-foot hybrid greenhouse to its existing site and has plans for a second separate 200,000 square-foot facility.

-Beleave’s second focus is the development of proprietary cannabis extracts that can be used in the therapeutic treatment of a wide-range of illnesses.
+Beleave’s second focus is on R&D of proprietary cannabis extracts that can be used in the therapeutic treatment of a wide-range of illnesses.
 This branch of the business vertically integrates well with the company’s cultivation operation.
 Beleave has partnered with a leading research team at Ryerson University to extract and isolate unique cannabis compounds which will be evaluated under clinical trials for safety and efficacy.

 In an effort to build a top-tier medical marijuana company, Beleave has assembled a renowned team of experts across different fields, each with a strategic role in propelling the company forward.
 Beleave considers its team as its greatest asset and a distinct advantage over its peers.